tkmharris/tkmharris.github.io/books.md

 I can see why it's popular, but that's rather little content.

 9. **Autumn**, Ali Smith.
-Skippingback to Smith's first volume.
+Skipping back to Smith's first volume.
 Much less engaging for me.

+10. **The Assembly of the Severed Head**, Hugh Lupton.
+A wonderful re-telling of the Mabinogion, the earliest remnants of pre-Christian Welsh mythology, integrating the oral and written traditions.

 ### <a name="2018"></a>2018